t-clark04/bayesian.gtheory/README.md

 The purpose of the `bayesian.gtheory` package is to provide an automated method for executing D-studies from Generalizability Theory through a Bayesian framework.
-More specifically, the `bayesian_dstudy` function utilizes the `brms` package to carry out a reliability analysis for a random, fully crossed two-facet study design.
+More specifically, the `bayesian_dstudy1` and `bayesian_dstudy2`functions utilize the `brms` package to carry out reliability analysis for a random, fully crossed study design with one and two facets, respectively.

 ## Installation